rhaamo/pyAirwaves/README.md

 createdb ...
 flask db upgrade
 flask import_aircrafts
+flask import_registrations
 flask update_db
 ```

 Daemons/scripts:
 - `python airwaves_adsb_client.py` will connect to dump1090 and rtl-ais
 - `simulator.py` instead of connecting to a remote dump1090, it will replay 15minutes of ADS-B datas
+- `simulator2.py` instead of connecting to a remote dump1090, it will replay three planes looping somewhere in the USA
 - `python app.py` will start the Flask-SocketIO server

 ## Docs